homearanya/active-escapes/src/pages/tours/vulture-trail.md

       image: ../../img/listing/img-06-vulturehike.jpg
       tagline: Vulture Sightings
       title: Soar with the Vultures
       description: 'Overnighting in high mountain cabins, this newly launched slackpacker, offers a birds-eye view of one of only two vulture colonies in the Drakensberg.
-Just 3hrs drive from the major airports, this trail offers the perfect long weekend getaway from Joburg and Durbs.'
+Just 3hrs drive from the major airports, this trail offers the perfect long weekend getaway from Joburg and Durban.'
 subActivity:
-  - expedition
+  - slackpacking
 tourName: Vulture Hiking Trail
 slug: vulture-trail
 featuredImage: ../../img/generic/PP-Vulturetrail.jpg

 longDescription:
-  - This newly launched slackpacking trail allows hikers of moderate fitness to explore a little traversed section of berg wilderness, and get a birds eye view of one of only two Vulture colonies in the Drakensberg.
+  - This newly launched slackpacking trail allows hikers of moderate fitness to explore a little traversed section of berg wilderness, and get a birds eye view of one of only two vulture colonies in the Drakensberg.
 The Cape and Bearded Vultures have made the cliff faces of the Little Drakensberg their home, and it’s a sight to behold.
   - The hike covers between 15 - 18 km/day of mainly contoured trail with some short steep climbs, and a few fairly steep descents.
   - Being just 3-3.5hr drive from either Johannesburg or Durban, this Northern Berg slackpacker offers the perfect long weekend getaway for friends and family.
 Overnight in tasteful and uniquely positioned cottages and log-cabins, with top notch catering, guiding, and limited cell phone comms – all you need to escape reality for a while.
 fromPricing: R4300